OptimalDesignLab/PDESolver.jl/docs/src/solver/Readme.md

 In order to  provide a unified method of specifying these options, an dictionary of type `Dict{ASCIIString, Any}` is read in from a disk file.
-This dictionary (called `opts` in function signatures), is passed to all high and mid level function so they can use values in the dictionary to determine their control flow.
+This dictionary (called `opts` in function signatures), is passed to all high and mid level functions so they can use values in the dictionary to determine their control flow.
 Low level functions need to be extremely efficient, so they cannot have conditional logic, therefore they are not passed the dictionary.